dankearney/collatz/Finding_Cycles.md

 As n gets larger, $\frac{3 * n + 1}{n}$ approaches $3$. n=10,001 to 30,004 is an increase of 3.0001, for example.
 So as $n$ gets larger, the product of the increases is close to a power of 3, and that has to exactly equal a power of 2.

 As you try ever larger values of n, you need ever larger cycle lengths to get the increases to compound such that you move away from a power of 3 and towards a power of 2.
-However, as $n$ grows, you need longer cycles, which pushes the power of 2 even farther away.
-This is why all the cycles you can find for various rules tend to be of smaller $n$ and shorter cycle length.
+This is why all the cycles you can find for various rules tend to be of smaller $n$ and shorter cycle length -- otherwise you'll need to find a starting number such that you have a preposterously long cycle.

 # Background